 In some ways, the Marketplace will be similar to travel websites that compare airfare and hotel prices.
 People using a Marketplace will be able to compare policies sold by different companies.
 But the Marketplace will be more complicated than simply comparing price quotes.

-Annual cost sharing, or the amount consumers must pay that is not covered by insurance, will be capped at the amounts allowed for high-deductible health plans.
-For 2015, those limits are $6,600 for individual policies and $13,200 for family plans.
+Annual cost-sharing–or the amount consumers must pay that is not covered by insurance–will be capped at the amounts allowed for high-deductible health plans.

 Individuals who sign up for insurance through a Marketplace may be eligible for federal subsidies (that is, tax credits or cost-sharing reductions) if their income falls within a certain range.
 However, regardless of whether an individual is eligible for the subsidies, he or she will still be eligible to purchase coverage through the Marketplace as long as the basic eligibility requirements are met.